 Include attribute specifies the package ID.

 Version attribute specifies the version of the package to restore.
-The attribute respects the rules of the NuGet versioning scheme.
-The default behavior is an exact version match.
+The attribute respects the rules of the NuGet version range scheme.
+The default behavior is a minimum version, inclusive match.
 For example, specifying

 Version="1.2.3" is equivalent to NuGet notation

 [1.2.3, ) and means the resolved package will have the version 1.2.3 if available or greater otherwise.